-I have come to believe that a book lands up in your hands when the time is just right for you to read it, and this belief could not have been strengthened more than by this book.
-I have had this book with me for more than a decade, but it was now 3 days before my planned visit to the ancient city of Vaishali that I read this book.
+I have come to believe that a book lands up in your hands when the time is just right for you to read it.
+And this belief could not have been strengthened more than by this book Vaishali ki Nagarvadhu.
+I have had this book with me for more than a decade.
+But it was now 3 days before my planned visit to the ancient city of Vaishali that I read this book.
 And what timing, everything mentioned or described in the book just came alive in front of my eyes in Vaishali.

-It is a story of the kingdoms and their kings, as they existed 2600 years ago.
+Vaishali ki Nagarvadhu is a story of the kingdoms and their kings, as they existed 2600 years ago.
 Author has contrasted the republic and the monarchy through their respective pros and cons.
-He has described the lifestyles of the people from various walks of life through their living spaces, towns, cities, through what they wore, what and where they studied, what skills they developed and how they interacted with each other.
-He weaves the pattern of politics into the story in such a way that you would be amazed at the level to which the political science was developed then and how well the politicians and their advisors played with the psyche of the people to their advantage.
-It talks about the relationships within the families and the society in general, the more or less equal role played by the women and the respect that they commanded in society.
+He has described the lifestyles of the people from various walks of life through their living spaces, towns, cities, through what they wore, what and where they studied.
+What skills they developed and how they interacted with each other.
+He weaves the pattern of politics into the story in such a way that you would be amazed at the level to which the political science was developed then.
+And how well the politicians and their advisors played with the psyche of the people to their advantage.
+It talks about the relationships within the families and the society in general.
+The more or less equal role played by the women and the respect that they commanded in society.

-As a well-researched book, it stitches the documented history and oral history through a vivid imagination.
-The description of the places and people brings them alive in front of your eyes and you almost live with them as the story progresses.
-There are all the nine rasas that are contained in this story and it is these rasas that will keep you glued on to the book.
+As a well-researched book, Vaishali ki Nagarvadhu stitches the documented history and oral history through a vivid imagination.
+The description of the places and people brings them alive in front of your eyes.
+And you almost live with them as the story progresses.
+There are all the nine Rasas that are contained in this story.
+It is these Rasas that will keep you glued on to the book.
 An amazing combination of history and fiction that even introduces you to the language that was used in those times.
 It was a pleasure to read good Hindi too.